BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 22/10/2023
 ---
 Saturday as always - it passed too quickly 😅😅.
 In the evening we had a youth meeting at our house - I think it was quite nice :).

+23/10/2023
+---
+Sunday was nice 😊.
+We were only there for the morning service.
+Then we went to Redut and spent the entire afternoon there.

+24/10/2023
+---
+Monday was ok 👍.
+Without any revelations 😝.

+25/10/2023
+---
+In the evening, Piotrek, Zuzia and the children came to visit us.
+Kuba also came with Kasia and the children and we had a great time together 👍.

+26/10/2023
+---
+Thank God for giving me strength.
+It was really hard at work today 🥵.
+I worked until 7 p.m....

+27/10/2023
+---
+I have managed to do few things on the list so far 🤫.
+I have a lot of work and it's hard to do anything more ☹️.

+28/10/2023
+---
+Friday was good 👍.
+In the evening we visited my uncle in the hospital - he is in a very bad condition ☹️.

+29/10/2023
+---
+Saturday was Saturday - it passed very quickly.
+We did some work on the construction site and at home, and in the evening we went to a youth meeting :).